 - Hewlett Packard, in its $11.7 billion acquisition of Autonomy

-- Hewlett Packard, in its defense against an activist investor, Relational Investors
+- Hewlett Packard, in its defense and settlement with an activist investor, Relational Investors

 - AOL, in its defense against an activist investor, Starboard Value